WHEN AND WHY TO USE DiSC?

 As the year of 2013 draws to an end, our eyes dart to the calendar and the beginning of 2014.
 It gives one pause to think what has worked in business and what needs to be filtered out.
-One aspect of consideration is: employee retention.
-Is your company one that...read more
+One aspect of consideration is: to create employee retention.
+Is your company one...

-Oftentimes the holidays can be a point of extra weight and stress- especially in the workplace as employees juggle the tension of workload, shopping budgets and social obligations.
-Many employers are considering how they can inspire, improve productivity and even...read more
+Oftentimes the holidays team-building ideas can be a point of extra weight and stress- especially in the workplace as employees juggle the tension of workload, shopping budgets and social obligations.
+Many employers are considering how they can inspire, improve...

 “This workshop was inspirational, motivational, and had common sense tools that will make a difference in my life and my ability to build extraordinary teams.”
 Pacificare